 Establish procedures to ensure that T-64s (or campus equipment status change forms) are prepared when research principal investigators come to (or leave) the university so that their associated equipment is added to (or removed from) the university's equipment inventory records in IRIS.
-Send the signed T-64 forms to the Controller's Office (or appropriate campus office).
+Send the signed T-64 forms to the Controller's Office (or appropriate campus office) [Policy FI605 18.g].
+Or process the equipment through IRIS transaction code AS01 and e-mail asset number to equipmentory@utk.edu.